fenixjz/fenix-mail-service/README.md

 # Fenix Mail Service

-The Fenix Mail Service is a lightweight service for sending emails with support for logging email history into a JSON file.
-It provides methods to send plain text and HTML emails, with or without attachments.
-This document explains how to integrate this service into another Spring Boot application using JitPack and configure it properly.
+Fenix Mail Service is a lightweight, flexible service for sending emails with support for logging email history into a JSON file.
+It supports sending plain text and HTML emails, with or without attachments.
+This README will guide you through integrating the service into a Spring Boot application and configuring it effectively.

 ---